O-I Glass: Partnership with NEG

 Owens-Illinois partnered with NEG (Nippon Electric Glass), to produce glass television screens at its Columbus, Ohio, and Pittston, Pennsylvania, plants in the 1970s through the mid-1990s before allowing Techneglas to take over the operations.

 Environmental issues

 Although it has not made asbestos-containing materials since 1958, Owens-Illinois invented, tested, manufactured and distributed KAYLO asbestos containing thermal pipe insulation from 1948 through 1958.
 Owens-Illinois remains a named defendant in numerous asbestos litigation matters throughout the U.S. Some claims in these cases allege that Owens-Illinois was a participant in the seventh annual Saranac Seminar when the cancer-causing potential of asbestos was studied in the 1950s.

 As a result of a pattern of violations producing repeat emissions, its Oregon plant was fined in August 2023 by the Oregon Department of Environmental Quality.
 This was their 10th fine.

 Anti-Labor issues

-In 2023, I-O Glass was penalized by the Federal Trade Commission for its use of illegal non-compete bindings placed on former employees of the company.
+In 2023, O-I Glass was penalized by the Federal Trade Commission for its use of illegal non-compete bindings placed on former employees of the company.